lioarce01/lioarce01/README.md

 ## 🚀 About Me

 <p align="center">
-  Fullstack Developer with 1+ years of experience building scalable solutions.
-Passionate about cloud-native architectures and clean code practices.
-Focused on delivering efficient systems using modern technologies like React, Nextjs, Typescript, Go, Node.js, and AWS services.
+  Experienced in designing and building scalable and maintainable software solutions using modern technologies.
+Skilled in backend and fullstack development, containerization, cloud services, and software architecture best practices.
 </p>

 ## 🛠️ Tech Stack